the-riviera-kid/learning-by-doing/06-02-23-functions/README.md

   That's _it_.
 Your import guard calls a function called `main`, and that function has to arrange everything else.
 All the logic of your program must be contained within functions.
 * Each function body can contain no more than five lines.
   * The function signature, i.e. `def myfunc():` does not count towards this limit.

+## Advice

+Okay, so I'm not a total bastard.

+My advice is; don't try and get it perfect first time.
+The first rule is more important than the second rule.
+If the only way you can find to make it work requires an 8 line function, sure.
+Get the program working, understand how it works, and then come back and try to split up the eight line function.

+Make it, make it right, and make it good, in that order.